-- ☐ City Fixtures Allows you to access water from all faucets using a pressurized water source (referred to from here on as "city water"). - ☐ City Fill Tank Allows you to fill your fresh water tank using city water. - ☐ Country Fill Allows you to siphon fill your fresh water tank (using the 12-volt water pump) when you do not have access to city water. - Normal If the RV is not connected to city water, allows you to pump water from the fresh water tank to all faucets using the 12-volt water pump. - □ Sanitize/Winterize Lines Allows you to sanitize or winterize the water lines. - ☐ Sanitize Tank Allows you to sanitize the fresh water tank.

-- 1. A water valve control panel (Fig A).
-The City water connection inlet will be located on the outside of the motorhome, and the pump switch inside on the monitor panel. - A horizontal utility center (Fig B).
-This utility center contains the city water connection inlet, pump switch, water valve controls, outside shower, black tank flush inlet and a macerator discharge system. - A vertical utility center (Fig C).
-This utility center contains an outside shower, city water connection inlet, black tank flush inlet, pump switch and water valve controls.
+- ☐ City Fixtures Allows you to access water from all faucets using a pressurized water source (referred to from here on as "city water"). - ☐ City Fill Tank Allows you to fill your fresh water tank using city water. - Country Fill Allows you to siphon fill your fresh water tank (using the 12-volt water pump) when you do not have access to city water. - Normal If the RV is not connected to city water, allows you to pump water from the fresh water tank to all faucets using the 12-volt water pump.Sanitize/Winterize Lines Allows you to sanitize or winterize the water lines - ☐ Sanitize Tank Allows you to sanitize the fresh water tank.
+Depending on your model, the city water connections may be configured one of three ways: - A water valve control panel (Fig A).
+The city water connection inlet will be located on the outside of the motor home, and the pump switch inside on the monitor panel. - A horizontal utility center (Fig B).
+This utility center contains the city water connection inlet, pump switch, water valve controls, outside shower, black tank flush inlet and a macerator discharge system.